Let me preface this article by stating that Mr. Toad’s Wild Ride is one of my all-time favorite Fantasyland attractions!

 For Disneyland’s version, you start your journey in Toad Hall, crashing through the library, and having some close calls as you see badger, mole and the weasels.

-As you exit, you find yourself careening through the countryside, by the town docks, past rat’s house, going over bumpy train tracks, through a bar for a drink, and a quick stop to the courtroom where you are found guilty of your crimes.
+As you step out, you end up zooming through the countryside, by the town docks, past Rat’s place, crossing bumpy train tracks, popping into a bar for a drink, and making a quick stop at the courthouse where you’re convicted of your misdeeds.

 Unfortunately, you meet an untimely end after being hit by the train and go about a ride through hell.
 After you are granted a reprieve, you escape hell and are returned safely back to the unload area.
 Like I said, it’s wild!